metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 What this comparison actually tells us?
 Looking across tools, a few patterns stand out:

 - **Interoperability gap.** Most ecosystems define their own project and model formats; moving between them usually means partial **rewrites or lossy conversions**.
-- **Authoring ≠ storage (but they're often entangled).** A convenient way to write a model (visual editor, macro DSL) doesn't guarantee a format that's easy to diff, review, or translate.
+- **Authoring ≠ storage.** A convenient way to write a model (visual editor, macro DSL) doesn't guarantee a format that's easy to diff, review, or translate.
 Many tools couple authoring and storage tightly, which **locks projects** to a runtime.
 - **Opacity hurts teamwork.** Binary or proprietary text bundles are hard to compare, branch, and merge; they don't play well with **Git, code review, or CI**.
 - **Scaling pain**.
 ODE-centric code **scales poorly**: small structural tweaks (e.g., making a volume dynamic) ripple across many equations.
 Visual maps don't scale either—large diagrams become navigation mazes.
 - **Skill barrier and mental models.** Biologists think in terms of reactions, metabolites, pathways; engineers and solvers consume equations.
 Many tools **force one side** to work in the other side's mental model.